-I have been making sculpture for over twenty years and the process is still a delight to me.
+I have been making sculpture for over thirty years and the process is still a delight to me.
 With every piece I make, I find the working process both comfortingly familiar and refreshingly surprising.

 Although not the only subject I work from, the human form is the one I keep coming back to: the actual figure (in movement and at rest, clothed and unclothed) and the figure as depicted by other artists in any medium and at any phase in history.

 I make semi-figurative sculpture, cast into either resin or bronze from originals which I make in plaster, clay, wax, cardboard, wood.

 The materials I work with are as stimulating to me as the subject matter.